Picture Gallery

 Photo

 An order office?
 Another intriguing glimpse inside the firm: studded leather chairs, a roll-top desk, an Underwood typewriter, candlestick telephones.
-(From the archives)
+But is this London or Watford?
+(From the Sun archives)

 Photo

 ... and just down the hall...
 This looks like a finishing or shipping area.
-Blocks of engravings, ready for packaging, are lined up on a bench furnished with a weigh-scale, a glue pot, balls of cord, and labels reading ‘Press Blocks – Urgent’, ‘Bristol’, ‘Ex Paddington’, ‘Ex St Pancras’, and so on.
+Blocks of engravings, ready for packaging, are lined up on a bench furnished with a weigh-scale, a glue pot, balls of cord, and labels reading 'Press Blocks - Urgent', 'Bristol', 'Ex Paddington', 'Ex St Pancras', and so on.
 At centre front is a small apparatus, complete with bobbin, that might be a stitcher, and beside it are covers for a book entitled His Private Life.
-The date is July 19, 1929.
-But is this Watford or London?
-(From the archives)
+(A silent film of the same namee was screened in 1928; perhaps the book followed?)
+The date of the photo is July 19, 1929.
+(From the Sun archives)

 Photo